International Transport Forum

 The International Transport Forum (ITF) is an inter-governmental organisation within the OECD (Organisation for Economic Co-operation and Development) system.
 It is the only global body with a mandate for all modes of transport.
 It acts as a think tank for transport policy issues and organises the annual global summit of transport ministers.
 The ITF's motto is "Global dialogue for better transport".
-Between 1953–2007, the organisation had existed for over fifty years as the European Conference of Ministers of Transport (ECMT; Conférence européenne des ministres des Transports, CEMT).
+Between 1953 and 2007, the organisation had existed for over fifty years as the European Conference of Ministers of Transport (ECMT; Conférence européenne des ministres des Transports, CEMT).
 The organisation is responsible for creating several standards, including the Classification of European Inland Waterways.

 Role

-The organisation brings together 65 member countries with the aim to advance the global transport policy agenda, and ensure that it continues to contribute to sustainable development, prosperity, social inclusion and the protection of human life and well-being.
-It works to facilitate the exchange of information internationally and to improve the capacity for decision making in member countries.
-Most recent member states are Argentina, Israel and Morocco (which joined in 2015), Kazakhstan and the United Arab Emirates (which joined in 2017), Tunisia (which joined in 2019), Mongolia and Uzbekistan (which joined in 2020) and Colombia (joined in 2021).

-In its think tank role, the organization provides policy makers and the global transport community with evidence-based insights on transport policy issues.
-Its work is underpinned by economic research, statistics collection and policy analysis carried out by its in-house Research Centre, often in collaboration with researchers from academia, business and government.
-The Research Centre's programme of work focuses on environmental sustainability, road safety, efficiency, logistics, traffic congestion and infrastructure, among other themes.
-The Research Centre is headed by Mr Stephen Perkins (United Kingdom)..
+The organisation has 69 member countries.

+In its think tank role, the organization tries to influence government decision-making and advance its interests.

-The ITF maintains the International Road Traffic and Accident Database (IRTAD), a comprehensive database of statistics related to road safety.
+The ITF maintains the International Road Traffic and Accident Database (IRTAD), a database of statistics related to road safety.
 IRTAD also acts as a permanent working group of the ITF.

-The ITF member states would from 1978 grant the same parking concessions to people with disabilities as they offered their own nationals.
-ITF has adopted Resolution no. 97/4 on Reciprocal Recognition of Parking Badges for Persons with Mobility Handicaps, facilitating reciprocity when it comes to Disabled parking permits between its member states.

-In 2013, the ITF set up a Corporate Partnership Board (CPB) as a mechanism for engaging with the private sector and bringing a business perspective to the policy discussions.
+In 2013, the ITF set up a Corporate Partnership Board (CPB) as a mechanism to give its corporate partners access to policy discussions, allowing them to shape public policy in their favor.

 Member states

 Annual Summit

 Every year, the Annual Summit of the International Transport Forum brings together ministers from member countries and invited countries in Leipzig, Germany, to debate a specific, transport-related theme with leaders from industry, civil society and the research community.
 At their Annual Summit, transport ministers of ITF member countries adopt an official Ministerial Declaration on policies relating to the Summit theme.
-Past Summits have focused on: